francisl/fire/README.md

-# fire
-Live reload for Mojo Applications
+# 🔥 - Live reload for Mojo Applications

 Watch the directory containing the target file and automatically recompile when .mojo or .py files change.